AbstractSDK/abstract/framework/docs/src/4_get_started/3_module_builder.md

 ## Dependencies

-There is another method accessible on the module builder, which is the `with_dependencies` function.
+There is another method accessible on the module builder, which is the `dependencies` function.
 As it states it allows you to specify any smart contract dependencies that your module might require.
 This is a key requirement for building truly composable and secure applications.
 We'll cover dependencies further the [dependencies section](./8_dependencies.md).